-To display banner ad in the application, create an MREC placement on Vungle dashboard and link this placement to a Banner Ad unit on AdMob dashboard.
+To display a banner ad in your application, create an MREC placement in the Vungle dashboard and link this placement to a banner ad unit in the AdMob dashboard.

-Presently, Vungle supports banner size 300*250 and should be specified as kGADAdSizeMediumRectangle as ad constant size in the implementation.
+Presently, Vungle supports banner size 300 x 250, which must be specified as constant ad size

 GADBannerView *bannerView = [[GADBannerView alloc] initWithAdSize:kGADAdSizeMediumRectangle]; [self addBannerViewToView:self.bannerView];